Sunday, April 26, 2026

 The weird origin of "O.K."

 Languages are messy.
-We want them to be logical, but more often than not they are anything but.
+We want them to be logical.
+We all do, but more often than not they are anything but.
 A technical term can become an insult, a derogatory word can become acceptable and local jokes can turn into a global phenomenon.
 That is precisely what happened to the expression "O.K.".

 Its origin can be found in a silly fad that was popular amongst Boston intellectuals in the 19th century.
 It may sound weird now, but back then it was all the rage.
 For some inexplicable reason, a group of fun-loving speakers came up with the idea of using initials based on deliberate misspellings of common phrases.
 Thus, "K. C." stood for Knuff Ced, which was a fanciful spelling of "(e)nough said".
 Similarly, "K. Y." was supposed to represent Know Yuse, which sounds like "no use" and the letters "O. W." became shorthand for Ole Wright, which, again, was an intentional misspelling of "all right".
 That is the context in which the expression "O. K." originated.
 If you want to know what it stood for, you're going to have to watch the video below: